-The applicable recovery period for an accounting restatement is the 3-year period preceding the date on which the Company is required to prepare an accounting restatement (determined in accordance with any applicable law, regulation or interpretation, or otherwise by the Board of Directors), which restatement would have resulted in payment of a lesser incentive as determined by the Board of Directors.
+The applicable recovery period for an accounting restatement is the 3-year period preceding the date on which the Company is required to prepare an accounting restatement (determined in accordance with any applicable law, regulation, or interpretation, or otherwise by the Board of Directors), which restatement would have resulted in payment of a lesser incentive as determined by the Board of Directors.
 With respect to intentional misconduct or breach of a key agreement, the applicable recovery period is the 3-year period preceding the date on which the Board of Directors determines that these triggers exist.
-With respect to stock options that have been exercised, the Company will be entitled to recover (i) the gross number of shares for which the option was exercised or the value thereof on the date of exercise and (ii) any profit made by the covered person upon any sale of such shares.
+With respect to stock options that have been exercised, the Company will be entitled to recover: (i) the gross number of shares for which the option was exercised or the value thereof on the date of exercise and (ii) any profit made by the covered person upon any sale of such shares.
 The amount of any recoupment will be the gross amount of the award or payment without taking into account any withholdings for tax or other amounts.
-The form of recoupment may be from future compensation, forfeiture of outstanding equity awards, direct repayment by the affected individual(s) or any combination at the discretion of the Board of Directors, subject to applicable law.
+The form of recoupment may be from future compensation, forfeiture of outstanding equity awards, direct repayment by the affected individual(s), or any combination of the foregoing at the discretion of the Board of Directors and subject to applicable law.

-COMPENSATION COMMITTEE REPORT2
+COMPENSATION COMMITTEE REPORT

-The Compensation Committee has reviewed and discussed with management the Compensation Discussion and Analysis included in the proxy statement for the 2015 Annual Meeting of Stockholders.
-Based on such review and discussion, the Compensation Committee recommended to the Board of Directors of the Company that the Compensation Discussion and Analysis be included in the Company's 2014 Annual Report on Form 10-K and the proxy statement for the 2015 Annual Meeting.
+The Compensation Committee has reviewed and discussed with management the CD&A included in the proxy statement for the Annual Meeting of Stockholders.
+Based on such review and discussion, the Compensation Committee recommended to the Board of Directors that the CD&A be included in the Company's 2016 Annual Report on Form 10-K and the proxy statement for the Annual Meeting.